On the origin of V-shaped polarisation spectra in molecular clouds: The two-phase model

 \section{The two-phase model}

-In Section~\ref{sec:tdustvary} and Appendix~\ref{sec:appendixb} we have shown that for a one-phase model with a constant $\beta_\textrm{sil}$ the polarisation spectrum is either a \textit{monotonically} increasing or decreasing function of $\lambda$.
-This already rules out the possibility to explain the particular V-shaped polarisation spectrum found in various observations \citep[][and reference therein]{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12} with a one-phase model with a constant $\beta_\textrm{sil}$.
-Moreover, we have shown that for a one-phase model the only way to obtain a declining polarisation spectrum is to have silicate grains which are \textit{warmer} than carbonaceous grains.
+Investigating the V-shaped polarisation spectra found in various observations \citep[][and reference therein]{Hildebrand00,Vaillancourt07SPIE,Vaillancourt08,Vaillancourt12} reveals a significantly more pronounced V-shape than that shown in Fig.~\ref{fig:polaris}.
+Moreover, for a one-phase model the only way to obtain a declining polarisation spectrum at short wavelengths is to have silicate grains which are \textit{warmer} than carbonaceous grains.
 However, as noted before, detailed dust models \citep[e.g.][]{Draine85,Guhathakurta89,Li01,Bethell07,Draine11} indicate that silicate grains should be on average colder than carbonaceous grains.
 Hence, our tentative requirement of silicate grains being warmer than carbonaceous grains indicates that a one-phase model is not sufficient to explain observed polarisation spectra.
-For these reasons, we extend our semi-analytical one-phase model to a two-phase model as described in Section~\ref{sec:2phasetheory}, with the modification to the spectral index of silicate grains given in Section~\ref{sec:modification}.
+For these reasons, we extend our POLARIS one-phase model to a two-phase model as described in Section~\ref{sec:2phasetheory}.
+As stated before, such a two-phase model also been investigated before by \citet{Hildebrand99} and \citet{Ashton18}.
+However, here we try to explore in a more comprehensive way the effect of various parameters, which can influence the polarisation spectrum.